riccardone/EventStore.Tools.Linker/README.md

   ]
 }
 ```
 ## Fan-Out
 Configure the same Origin in separate Links replicating data to different destination for a **Fan-Out** solution.

 ## Fan-In
 You can have separate Links with different Origins linked with the same Destination for a **Fan-In** solution.

-# Simplest example usage
-To use the LinkerService you pass the origin and the destination of the data replication.
-Eact LinkerService is a link between Origin and Destination.
-It is possible run multiple LinkerService's for complex scenarios.
-The Position of the replica can be saved on both sides but it's better to save it on the destination.
-If you want to control where to save the position you can build your PositionRepository and pass it to the LinkerService.

 # Use filters
 Without filters, all the user data will be replicated from the Origin to the linked Destination.
 When you add an exclude filter you must also add at least an include filter to include what else can be replicated.